tikiwade/mackin/readme.md

 ---
 ## The app (UI)

-To get started on the UI you will need to open another terminal and cd into the todo-app directory from the project directory.
+To get started on the UI you will need to open another terminal and cd into the todo-client directory from the project directory.
-Once in the todo-app directory run
+Once in the todo-client directory run

 ### npm install